neil-justin/rock-paper-scissors/README.md

 A simple implementation of the game Rock Paper Scissors.

 ## Preview
-See for yourself the game [here](https://neil-justin.github.io/rock-paper-scissors/)
+See the game for yourself by clicking [this](https://neil-justin.github.io/rock-paper-scissors/)

 ![Rock Paper Scissors](game-preview.png)